 There are several options available for students to save and store their documents and work.

-Makerspace & DIY-video studio
+Makerspace & DIY studio's

 The Makerspace is a unique, collaborative learning space that is open to everyone.
 It is a multipurpose flexible space for students and staff.